How To Respond To An Apology Email From A Coworker – 8 Tips

 2. Talk To Them In Person:

-“Can we please talk about what happened?”
+“Hey, can we chat about what happened?”

 What To Avoid When Responding To An Apology Email From A Coworker